This section describes some strategies for cancelling or withdrawing from a car sale contract.

 However, once the purchaser notifies the car trader that they are rescinding the car sale contract, the three-month period no longer applies.
 The purchaser has one month from the date of notifying the car trader in which to make the application.
 The MCT Act makes no provision for the court or VCAT to extend these time periods.

 The rescission letter notifying the car trader should set out how the car trader has breached the MCT Act (see the sample letter to rescind a car sale contract in appendix C at the end of this chapter).
-The purchaser may also want to point out to the car trader that by failing to comply with section 41 (used car) or section 42 (new car), an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). has been committed against the MCT Act.
+The purchaser may also want to point out to the car trader that by failing to comply with section 41 (used car) or section 42 (new car), an offence has been committed against the MCT Act.

 Withdrawal from a car sale contract